PolymeshAssociation/polymesh-documentation-site/docs/100-getting-started/020-onboarding.md

 ## Extrinsic reference

+- `identity::self_register_did()`
+  - Permissionless: registers a DID for the caller's own key.
 - `identity::register_did(target_account)`
-  - Registers a DID for the target account.
+  - Registrar-gated: registers a DID for the target account.
+Callable only by an active DID registrar.
-  - Supports assigning a DID to a single key.
 - `identity::cdd_register_did` and `identity::cdd_register_did_with_cdd`
-  - Deprecated in v8, legacy onboarding extrinsics retained temporarily for transition.
+  - Deprecated in v8.
+No longer attach a `CustomerDueDiligence` claim; registrar-gated legacy paths retained temporarily for transition.

 ## Links